MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 Confirm that your service worker runs, as follows:

-1. Go to your web app using `http://localhost:3000`.
+1. Go to your web app at `http://localhost:3000`.
 If your web app is not available, run the following command.

     ```shell
     npm start